PitchukaSyamala/Chatbot-for-Git-GithubDetails/README.md

               punkt o stopwords o wordnet
               averaged_perceptron_tagger

-**How to Run the Project: **
+**How to Run the Project**:
 Step 1: Place your CSV Dataset
     Ensure your git_github_qa_dataset.csv is in the same folder as your Python script.
 It must contain two columns: Question and Answer.

-Step 2: Run the Chatbot streamlit run app.py Step 3: Interact with the Chatbot Once launched in your browser:
+Step 2: Run the Chatbot streamlit run app.py
+Step 3: Interact with the Chatbot Once launched in your browser:
     •	Enter a question about Git/GitHub in the textbox .
     •	Get a relevant answer based on the dataset .

-**How It Works: **
+**How It Works:**
 1. User Input is taken via a text field.
 2. The question is preprocessed using: o	Tokenization o 	Lowercasing o 	Alphanumeric filtering o 	Stopword removal